aspauldingcode/JBudget/PLAN.md

   - Data: `LocalDate`
   - GUI: none
   - Deliverable: Utility methods used by later modules.
+  - Micro-Exercises:
+    - Implement `DateUtils.daysBetween(LocalDate a, LocalDate b)` and print for a sample range.
+    - Implement `AmountUtils.roundToCents(BigDecimal)` and demonstrate on 3 inputs.
+    - Write `RecursionExamples.factorial(int)` with base case and print factorial of 5.

 ### Week 05 — OOP Basics
   - Package: `week05_oop_basics`